 Hoot Gibson, “Hello to you!
 There is really some refreshing stuff here.
 Browse around at your leisure and then share it with your friends and neighbors – maybe even some others!”

 We have been using science to understand and manage the danger of driving motorcycles for two decades.
-We have developed models for measuring danger and evaluating countermeasures, offer training curricula, and provide other information for the people to use to reduce the danger of driving motorcycles.
+We have developed models for measuring danger and evaluating danger reduction measures*, offer training curricula, and provide other information for the people to use to reduce the danger of driving motorcycles. (*Others call danger reduction measures “Safety Improvement Measures.)

-Independent Board of Directors, All Board Members are Volunteers and have no financial connections to any motorcycle industry or training entities: To help guide our conflict of interest ethics, we use the Oregon Revised Statutes suggestions for government committees.
+NMI has an Independent Stewardship Council and Board of Directors.
+All Stewards and Directors are Volunteers and have no financial connections to any motorcycle industry or training entities.
+To help guide our conflict of interest ethics, we use the Oregon Revised Statutes suggestions for government committees.

 Mark Carroll, BS : Senior Instructional Specialist AMSEC, LLC a subsidiary of Huntington Ingalls Industries.
 Certified Anti-terrorism Specialist CAS